IbdotBoss/Benz-Plug/README.md

-# Benz-Plug
+### Benz-Plug
-Car Sales Management System
+## Car Sales Management System
-This repository contains the source code for a Car Sales Management System implemented in C++.
-The program simulates a car dealership with features for managing car stock, processing sales, and storing sales data.
+This repository contains the source code for a Car Sales Management System implemented in C. The program simulates a car dealership with features for managing car stock, processing sales, and storing sales data.

-Features:
+# Features:

-Car Inventory Management:
+# Car Inventory Management:
 Stores information about car models, prices, years of manufacture, and remaining stock.
 Allows viewing the current car stock with details.

-Car Sales:
+# Car Sales:
 Enables customers to purchase cars.
 Calculates the total price and applies discounts (optional).
 Updates remaining stock after a sale.

-Sales Data Tracking:
+# Sales Data Tracking:
 Records sales data including car details, quantity sold, total price, customer information, discount details, and date of purchase.
 Reads and displays sales data from a file.
 Technical Details: